 The consumer-commerce business will add new services to its existing offerings over time, the company said.
 In running the unit, Shrauger and Spilman will each hold the title of senior vice president and report to the CEO.

 As Thompson’s former No. 2 executive at PayPal, Shrauger brings experience from the world of e-commerce, said Sameet Sinha, an analyst at B. Riley & Co. in San Francisco.

 “Historically, nobody ever paid attention to that part of Yahoo,” Sinha said.
 He recommends buying Yahoo’s stock, which he doesn’t own himself.
 “It will be interesting to see what he does with this division.”

-Yahoo’s stock (YHOO) rose 1.2 percent to $14.96 at 9:56 a.m. in New York.
+Yahoo’s stock (YHOO:US) rose 1.2 percent to $14.96 at 9:56 a.m. in New York.
 Shares of the Sunnyvale, California-based company have declined 8.3 percent this year before today.

 To contact the reporter on this story: Brian Womack in San Francisco at firstname.lastname@example.org

 To contact the editor responsible for this story: Tom Giles at email@example.com.